harini-spec/Capstone-Project-Backend/README.md

 `GET/Problems`
 - I/P: -
 - Get health logs
-- Health logs with coach's suggestions as critical
+- Health logs with status as critical
-- If health log has no suggestions by coach, add to output dto
+- If health log has no suggestions by coach, add user id to output dto
-- O/P: list of health logs
+- O/P: list of user ids

 `POST/Suggestions`
 - I/P: User ID, Suggestion